How To Be a Pharmacist in Malaysia

 #6.
 Undergo one year of PRP training

 You must undergo your PRP training in a training premise that’s recognised by the Pharmacy Board Malaysia.
-There are options in both the public and private sector.
+There are options in both the public and private sectors.
 These include:

 - Government hospitals and health clinics